nemerosa/versioning/README.md

 (1) not supported for Subversion
 (2) will be the name of the current tag if any, or `null` if no tag is associated to the current `HEAD`.
-(3) depends on the state of teh working copy the plug-in is applied to. `true` if the working copy contains uncommitted files.
+(3) depends on the state of the working copy the plug-in is applied to. `true` if the working copy contains uncommitted files.

 ### Display version